 For saltbush country lass Alix McFarland working in agriculture brings a strong sense of purpose to her life.

-Having gained experience in rural journalism, agribusiness banking and agricultural advocacy throughout her career, Alix completed her BSc (Animal Production) in 2006.
+Having also worked in rural journalism, agribusiness banking and agricultural advocacy throughout her career, Alix completed her BSc (Animal Production) in 2006.

-‘For me, working on the land brings with it an ideal balance between challenge and fulfilment,’ says Alix, also a photographer.
+"For me, working on the land brings with it an ideal balance between challenge and fulfilment," says Alix, also a rural photographer.

 "I love the variety of the work I do both on the station and behind the lens and knowing that every day I’m contributing to feeding and clothing the world.
 I thrive on the active lifestyle, the wide open spaces, the magic of being in the paddock just as the sun’s rising or setting and working with animals."